 The DOZA proposals to amend the d-overlay were unanimously approved by both the Planning and Sustainability Commission and the Design Commission in Summer 2020.
 The Commissions spent over seven months reviewing and deliberating over changes.

 The Recommended Draft is the latest version that the Commissions have recommended for Portland City Council to adopt.
 Read the Summary of Proposals and specific changes recommended by the Commissions.
-City Council hearing dates and deliberation will take place in 2021.
+View the DOZA project homepage for the latest news and events.

 These efforts culminated in a series of amendments to the design overlay zone that: